 The plot of “Red Light Revolution” from the official Chinese point of view can be considered sensitive.
-How did you managed to avoid Chinese censorship?
-Did they changed something in the screenplay?
+How did you manage to avoid Chinese censorship?
+Did they change something in the screenplay?

 Red Light Revolution takes place in Beijing.
 How local people thought about it?

 I was surprised at how much fun people had actually.
 The crew had a great time doing crazy things with the toys between takes, and then everyone involved wanted their own toy as a memento when we wrapped shooting.
 But then some of the crew didn’t want to choose their toys in front of everyone else, so they waited until no one could see them before choosing.
 I think this is a good example of how attitudes are changing.
 Even outside the set we’d often have pedestrians just peering into the windows.
 Zhao Jun, our lead actor, even took one of the toys, stuck it to his head like he does in the film’s trailer, and stood out in the hutong, a giant dildo stuck to his head.
 Construction workers stopped what they were doing and came over to have a look.
 That was a real hit, it definitely made their day.

 I’ve seen you love Michel Gondry and Stanley Kubrick movies.
 Did they influence you?

 You know it’s interesting, I think both directors shoot really great comedies.
 That may seem strange to say of Kubrick, who’s associated with more confronting material.
 But so many of Kubrick’s films are at heart absurd and dark comedies.
 But I enjoy both directors’ work because they really do push the boundaries with each of their films.
 And I think that’s really the goal of anybody who does art, to try to push the envelope, if only just a little.
 Otherwise we’re just in a cycle of constant repetition and regurgitation.